 There's no need to deploy a separate mobile device management (MDM) solution before you can create access policies for mobile device endpoints.
-The Duo Mobile app already installed on your users' phones can also serve as your Android and iOS managed device verification tool.
+The Duo Mobile app already installed and activated for Duo Push on your users' phones can also serve as your Android and iOS managed device verification tool.

 Whether the access request from the mobile device browser was approved with Duo Push or with a different authentication factor (like an SMS passcode), Duo prompts the user to open Duo Mobile to perform a device health check during authentication.

 If the Duo Mobile check determines that the device satisfies your organization's access policies, such as screen lock enabled, updated OS version, or other configured policy requirements, then that mobile device used to access your Duo-protected application is "trusted".

 The new Duo Mobile integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 After creating the Duo Mobile management integration, set the Trusted Endpoints policy to start checking for managed device status as users authenticate to Duo-protected services and applications.

 When your trusted endpoints policy is applied to your Duo applications, return to the Duo Mobile trusted endpoint management integration in the Admin Panel and enable it by clicking the Change link at the top of the page next to "Integration is disabled".
 You can choose to either activate this management integration for just members of a specified test group or groups, or activate for all users.